yuchdev/CppBooks/README.md

 No secret, most of the C++ books on the market are for absolute beginners, and 90% of them are bad.
 Few good books for intermediate-to-advanced developers, but finding and advising a good read on C++ is almost a scientific problem.

 The same with attempts to create some C++ books catalog, here's an example of not the most optimal choice:
-[https://eduwyre.com/books/best-cpp-books](~~Best~~ C++ Books for Beginners and Advanced Level in 2021).
+[~~Best~~ C++ Books for Beginners and Advanced Level in 2021](https://eduwyre.com/books/best-cpp-books).
 Why so?
 Well, I do not consider books of series "one hour a day" or "for dummies" a worthy technical read.
 We all know the best way to learn C++ in 21 days

 [The best way to learn C++ in 21 days](https://hg1.funnyjunk.com/pictures/Learn+c+in+21+days_7ee339_3181601.jpg)